brandon1024/node-skeleton/documents/setup.md

 ## IDE Configurationn and Run Configurations
 First and foremost, you will need to configure the project codestyle settings.
 These settings are already configured in the repository `.idea` folder, but you will need to ensure you are using the project settings and not the system settings.
 To do this, navigate to the WebStorm preferences window, select `Editor`, then select the `Code Style` top level node.
 In the `Scheme` dropdown, select `Project`.

+To configure your IDE for Node.js development, you will need to change a couple preferences.
+In the preferences window, select `Languages & Frameworks`, then select JavaScript.
+Change the language version to `ECMAScript 6`.

+Next, select `Node.js and NPM` from `Languages & Frameworks` and enable `Node.js core library`.

 Lastly, you will need to add run configurations.
 This allows you to easily run, stop, and restart the app server.
 In the IDE toolbar, select the dropdown menu and select `Edit Run Configurations...`.
 In this window, we will create three configurations.
 - `Run Server Development` Configuration